10 Palestinians killed, scores hurt in Israel West Bank raid

 The fighting comes at a sensitive time, less than two months after Israeli Prime Minister Benjamin Netanyahu's new hard-line government took office.
 The government is dominated by ultranationalists who have pushed for tougher action against Palestinian militants.
 Israeli media have quoted top security officials as expressing concern that this could lead to even more violence.

+The Israeli decision comes in the wake of the U.N. presidential statement that strongly criticized settlements.
+The U.S. blocked what would have been a legally binding council resolution.

+American diplomats claimed to have extracted an Israeli pledge to halt unilateral action in order to block the resolution.
+The approval of new settlements by Israel would appear to defy that claim.

-In the Gaza Strip, a spokesman for the ruling Hamas militant group issued a veiled threat.
+In the Gaza Strip, a spokesman for the ruling Hamas militant group issued a veiled threat following the Nablus raid.

 “The resistance in Gaza is observing the enemy’s escalating crimes against our people in the occupied West Bank, and its patience is running out,” said Abu Obeida, a spokesman for the group.

-The group has battled Israel to four wars since seizing control of Gaza in 2007, and Israeli officials have expressed concerns about rising tensions ahead of the Muslim holy month of Ramadan, which begins in March.
+Hamas has battled Israel in four wars since seizing control of Gaza in 2007, and Israeli officials have expressed concerns about rising tensions ahead of the Muslim holy month of Ramadan, which begins in the second half of March.

 At least 55 Palestinians have been killed in the West Bank and east Jerusalem this year, a pace that could exceed last year's death toll.
 Last year, nearly 150 Palestinians were killed in the West Bank and east Jerusalem, making it the deadliest year in those areas since 2004, according to figures by the Israeli rights group B’Tselem.